Understanding Providers

 No credentials exist for this provider.

-- You haven't connected it yet
+- You haven't added credentials yet

 - Tools needing this provider won't work